zscaler/zscaler-terraformer/README.md

 * ZPA [Getting Started](https://help.zscaler.com/zpa/getting-started-zpa-api)
 * ZIA [Getting Started](https://help.zscaler.com/zia/getting-started-zia-api)

-**A note on storing your credentials securely:** We recommend that you store your ZPA and/or ZIA credentials as environment variables as demonstrated below.
+!> **A note on storing your credentials securely**: We recommend that you store your ZPA and/or ZIA credentials as environment variables as demonstrated below.

 ### ZPA Environment Variables

-zscaler-terraformer for ZPA supports the following environment variables:
+``zscaler-terraformer`` for ZPA supports the following environment variables:

 ```bash
 export ZPA_CLIENT_ID      = "xxxxxxxxxxxxxxxx"